 Leave no Trace/MOOP Policy

-- In line with the principals of Kiwiburn all artists are expected to leave no trace after the festival.
+- In line with the principals of Kiwiburn, all artists are expected to Leave No Trace after the festival.

 - The KAC reserves the right to partially withhold grant money if an applicant fails to leave no trace – this amount is at the discretion of KAC.

-- If a grantee does leave MOOP the KAC will take this into account when the artist is applying for another grant and they may be denied a grant on these grounds, or less funds allocated.
+- If a grantee does leave MOOP, the KAC will take this into account when the artist is applying for another grant and they may be denied a grant on these grounds, or less funds allocated.

 A few others things of note:

-- Returning Art – Any new art that has not been to the paddock (or funded previously) will have priority over returning art, or art that we have funded before.
+- Returning Art – Any new art that has not been to the Paddock before (or funded previously) will have priority over returning art, or art that we have funded before.
 This is to support new artists and encourage a diverse range of art unseen by the community.
 We encourage returning art (as it has a fanbase and we love ‘the classics’) to seek funding from the community and would be happy to help promote this through the official Kiwiburn channels.
 KAC reserves the right to stop funding these art projects if we feel we have invested enough resources in these pieces over the years.

 - We particularly encourage Māori and Pasifika people to apply for these grants.
 We also have no age-limit on accepted grantee’s (we might just need ya parents to help you out with the money stuff)!

-- If for whatever reason you can not complete your art piece in time for Kiwiburn please tell us as soon as you can!
-We understand life happens but we would love to work at reallocating these funds.
+- If for whatever reason you cannot complete your art piece in time for Kiwiburn, please tell us as soon as you can!
+We understand life happens, but we would love to work at reallocating these funds.

 We wanna see what you can do!
 Go on, apply!